How-To Guide: Embracing Cognitive Diversity In The Workplace

 Educating your employees is only one half the battle, you must also encourage staff to celebrate each other’s differences.

-For example, if an employee needs guidance on data analysis, and knows their colleague is numerically driven, they can ask for help and successfully complete their task.
+For example, if an employee needs guidance on data analysis, and knows their colleague is numerically driven, they can ask for help and complete their task.

 Recognise Awareness Events